outsinre/outsinre.github.com/_posts/2014-11-18-git-architecture.md

 The reset command modifies the history by moving the current branch to another position.
 It is updates the stage from history accordingly.

 If a commit is given with no filenames, the current branch is moved to that commit, and then the stage is updated to match this commit.
 If `--hard` is given, the working directory is also updated.
-If `--soft` is given, neither the stage nor the working tree is updated.
+If `--soft` is given, neither the stage nor the working directory is updated.

 ![Git Architecure]({{ site.baseurl }}/assets/git19.svg)